One hundred and one uses for a Smartphone

 - Navigational aids – GPS, compass, Backcountry Navigator, Viewranger, Google Maps, MyMaps (all usable in offline mode without a mobile signal)

 - Pedometer – I use AccuPedo – my record day is 65,000 steps, now I switch it off knowing I take 2,200 steps per mile on average per day

 - Photography – no need to carry a separate camera

 So, I highly value my Smartphone when walking and keep it safely tucked up in a waterproof case (Overboard Waterproof Case).
-Battery life can be extended, by switching off anything you do not need and placing it in Airplane mode during the day.
+Battery life can be extended, by removing any Apps you do not need and placing it in airplane mode during the day.
 After all who needs interruptions when walking.

-I can usually sneak a recharge when having a break in a cafe, and of course overnight if staying indoors, but I managed to make a battery last 5 days, by switching the thing off unless I need to use it for a photograph or for navigation.
-I use an Anker battery booster or solar charger for longer remote trips in the future.
+I can usually sneak a recharge when having a break in a cafe, and of course overnight if staying indoors, but I managed to make a battery last 4 days, by switching the thing off unless I need to use it for a photograph or for navigation.
+I use an Anker battery booster for longer remote trips to double that to as much as 8 days.

 Mobile signals in remote areas are not to be relied on (unless in Europe I find), but almost all overnight accommodation has WiFi access.
-Nevertheless, offline mode is very important.
+Nevertheless, offline mode is very important to prevent excessive battery use while the phone hunts for a 3G or 4G signal.